 Further Reference: Aquarium Chemistry, GH

-Product Resource: Wonder Shells, Mineral Supplement, Unique Version
+Product Resource: AAP Wonder Shells, Mineral Supplement, Unique Version

 - Do NOT pass your fish around in environments out of your control and attempt to bring new fish into your breeding operations from sources you are not 100% sure of.

-- Utilize a GOOD Level 1 UV Sterilizer such as the TMC Vecton, do not fool yourself into complacency with one of the many UV Sterilizers sold for under $50, as there is not a one that can perform level one Sterilization!!.
+- Utilize a GOOD Level 1 UV Sterilizer such as the TMC Vecton.
+Do not fool yourself into complacency with one of the many UV Sterilizers sold for under $50 via Amazon or similar discounters, as there is not a one that can perform level one Sterilization (most do not have HO UV lamps and are missing pre-filters that are required)!!.

 UV Sterilization; Water Flow for Level 1